Leave your message to get our quick response

 Professional Forensic Tool Training

-Gain hands-on experience with industry-standard forensic tools such as Autopsy, FTK Imager, and Redline, helping you conduct professional digital investigations with confidence.
+Gain hands-on experience with industry-standard forensic tools such as Autopsy, FTK Imager, and Redline to perform professional digital investigations.

 Multi-Platform Forensic Analysis

-Perform forensic examinations across Windows, Linux, and macOS operating systems, allowing you to broaden your investigation capabilities.
+Conduct forensic examinations across Windows, Linux, and Mac operating systems to broaden your technical investigation capabilities.

 Data Recovery and Analysis Labs

-Build practical skills in recovering deleted data, analysing file systems, and extracting critical digital evidence, enabling you to handle real investigation scenarios.
+Practice recovering deleted data, analysing file systems, and extracting critical digital evidence using specialised forensic techniques.

 Hex Analysis and Data Conversion

-Develop expertise in hex editing with the HxD tool and carry out binary, decimal, and hexadecimal data conversions to support your in-depth data examination.
+Master hex editing using the HxD tool and perform binary, decimal, and hexadecimal conversions essential for low-level data examination.

 Evidence Documentation Training

-Learn accurate documentation methods, maintain proper chain of custody, and prepare court-admissible forensic reports that strengthen your professional credibility.
+Learn proper forensic documentation practices, maintain the chain of custody, and prepare structured, court-admissible investigation reports.

 CHFI Mock Test